Metalkiler/Cane-Categorical-Attribute-traNsformation-Environment/README.md

 --> The Inverse Document Frequency (IDF) codifies the categorical levels into frequency values, where the closer to 0 means, the more frequent it is (<https://ieeexplore.ieee.org/document/8710472>).

 --> Finally it also has implemented a simpler standard One-Hot-Encoding method.

+It is possible to apply these transformations to specific columns only instead of the full dataset (follow the example).

 # Installation